mdbenjam/avalanche_exercise/README.md

 and [docker-compose](https://docs.docker.com/compose/install/) installed.

 Now, clone this repository and in the root directory run `docker-compose build` and then `docker-compose up`.
 Building might take a few minutes as it gathers all the needed dependencies.
+The first time you launch the containers it will also take some time to download all the JS packages.
 Once up, you'll need to run: `docker-compose run web python manage.py migrate` Then you can access the server at `localhost:8000`.
 The webpack bundle is served from a development server meaning building the frontend should be fast, and hot module